uiv-lib/uiv/docs/pages/components/Tooltip.md

 Order to decide the tooltip trigger:

 1. Use `target` if exist.
+2. Use element in default slot with `data-role="trigger"` attribute if exist.
 3. Use the first element present in default slot.

 A `target` can be: